Some remarks on the semi-positivity theorems

 \sk If $c=1$, there are canonical elements $e^*_{X,Y}$ and $e_{X,Y}$ (up to a sign) respectively in the first term of (1.3.1) and (1.3.2).
 They are dual to each other (up to a sign), and correspond respectively to the short exact sequences

 where ``res" is the residue morphism.
 Here some sign may occur since (1.3.3) corresponds to the distinguished triangle in the derived category of coherent sheaves

-\sk We have a similar calculation of extension groups with $\OO_X[n]$ and $\omega_X$ replaced by the constant sheaf $\Q_X[n]$ and its dual $\D\Q_X[-n]$, where $n:=\dim X$.
+where $+1$ over the last arrow means that the next complex, which is omitted to simplify the notation, is shifted by $+1$. \sk We have a similar calculation of extension groups with $\OO_X[n]$ and $\omega_X$ replaced by the constant sheaf $\Q_X[n]$ and its dual $\D\Q_X[-n]$, where $n:=\dim X$.
 This can be extended to the case of the mixed Hodge modules.
 Setting $U:=X\setminus Y$ with $j:U\into X$ the natural inclusion, we get short exact sequences of mixed Hodge modules which are dual to each other:

 \sk Note that we get (1.3.4) by restricting (1.3.7) to the first nonzero piece of the Hodge filtration, i.e., we have in the notation (1.1)

 and the short exact sequence (1.3.4) can be identified with

 \sk This shows that the extension class between the mixed Hodge modules is compatible with the corresponding one between the dualizing sheaves by restricting to $F_0$.